raspberrychris/paddleboardmaster/content/post/best-places-for-a-beach-day-in-cape-san-blas-and-port-st.joe.md

 ## Cape Palms Park

-South of St. Joseph Peninsula State Park, Cape Palms Park provides free beach access to the peninsula’s Gulf shore.
-Here you’ll find some plush and powdery sands for classic Sunshine State R&R, plus a covered pavilion, grills, picnic tables, a boardwalk, and other improvements.
-You’ll often enjoy a surprising amount of elbow room at the Cape Palms beach, which is a superb place to soak up one of the marvelous sunsets the Forgotten Coast specializes in.
+[**Cape Palms Park**](https://goo.gl/maps/pa6qhc29LjyBbnCe6) has free beach access to the Gulf shore.
+It is a dog friendly beach, so you can take your dog there so long as it is on a leash.
+Cape Palms Park has a friendly local community vibe and it is filled with white sands, picnic tables, a boardwalk, and other entertainment.
+You’ll find a lot of things to love about Cape Palms Park.
+Oh, did we mention it is also the **PERFECT** place to watch the sunset?

 ## William J. Rish Park